agent-indigo/fedissary-web/README.md

 ## Description

-React Web Client for a decentralized social media app using ActivityPub and Matrix.
+React.js Web Client for a decentralized social media app using ActivityPub and Matrix.

 ## Express.js API